svenfraeys/SublimeBlenderAddon/README.md

 ## How to use
 1. Activate the addon in your addons list in blender
-2. Launch in Blender `SublimeBlender : Open Connection`
+2. Launch in Blender the operator `Sublime Open Connection`, or `TextEditor > Properties > SublimeBlender`
 3. Use [SublimeBlender](https://github.com/svenfraeys/SublimeBlender "SublimeBlender") to execute scripts or to receive autocompletions